 Close Personal Attention As We've Had For Over 130 Years

 Founded as a school for training church leaders and missionaries in 1889, Gordon College has been committed to preparing outstanding teachers for work around the world from its very first day.
-Today, with so many different teacher licenses and certifications that can be earned Dr. Janet Arndt, Dean of the School of Education, advises students throughout their practicum for licensure to match their skill set and strengths in teaching.
+Today, with so many different teacher licenses and certifications that can be earned, each student is assigned an advisor to match their skill set and strengths in teaching.

 The teaching profession is one of the most sought after careers for professionals looking to make a change.
 Learn more about making a career change: